SepehrHejazi/BCB546_final_project/README.md

 The excel file created from the codes in the Raw Data Anlysis R markdown is uploaded in DeSeq folder.
 (The r1.fasta was uploaded to OneDrive and linked in R. The raw SRR16039738.fasta file was not uploaded due to size limitations.)

+## mapping with reference miRNA
+Due to the short length of miRNA sequences and the potential for even a single nucleotide difference to alter the miRNA's name and function, I chose to write my own mapping Python code using the 'find' function.
+While this approach may result in lower speed and could introduce false negative results, it ensures that there are no false positives.
+Alternatively, one could use free mapping libraries like Bowtie2 to perform the mapping.
+The code and a description of it can be found in the Python code (mappingV2.py) .

 ## Description of DESeq Analysis:
 Contains an R-markdown file "DESeqAnalysis.Rmd" with code used to re-create Figure 2, and analyze data and re-create supplementary table 2.
 The re-created heatmap includes "Heatmap_35_top_padj.png", which contains the top 35 DGEs in AGAT -/- compared to Wildtype with padj, and "DESeq_HeatMap_AGAT_control.png", which only includes genes that made it past FDR (13 total, which makes sense for miRs).
 Re-creation of supplementary table 2, or Significantly regulated miRNAs between wt and AGAT-/- mice, is found in "deficient_control_result".
 Contains original data "GSE184723_miRNA_read-counts.csv.gz".